maytalkatz/Psychometric-Data-Analysis/README.md

-# Signal Detection and Perceptual Integration Analysis Tool
+# Psychometric Data Analysis Tool

 ## Overview
 This Python-based program is developed to analyze psychometric data collected in my research.
 It automates data processing and psychometric analysis to quantify how mice integrate sensory signals and make decisions in a vibrotactile stimulus detection task.
 The program compares **unilateral and bilateral performance**, where one side receives a constant sub-threshold stimulus while the other varies in intensity (0-1).
 As my research progresses, the program will evolve to incorporate optogenetic inhibition experiments to assess how different brain areas influence perception and decision-making.